folio-org/ui-linked-data/README.md

   "token": "YOUR_TOKEN",
   // For embedded application only.
 Events also should be dispatched or listened in the root application.
   "customEvents": {
-    "TRIGGER_MODAL": "triggermodal", // Root application can dispatch this event to open a prompt in MARVA which will inform a user about unsaved changes before leaving an Edit or Create page.
+    "TRIGGER_MODAL": "triggermodal", // Root application can dispatch this event to open a prompt in Linked data which will inform a user about unsaved changes before leaving an Edit or Create page.
-    "PROCEED_NAVIGATION": "proceednavigation", // MARVA dispatches this event when a user clicks in the prompt "Save and continue" button or closes the prompt.
+    "PROCEED_NAVIGATION": "proceednavigation", // Linked data dispatches this event when a user clicks in the prompt "Save and continue" button or closes the prompt.
-    "BLOCK_NAVIGATION": "blocknavigation" // MARVA dispatches this event when user makes changes in a work form ("Create" or "Edit" page).
+    "BLOCK_NAVIGATION": "blocknavigation" // Linked data dispatches this event when user makes changes in a work form ("Create" or "Edit" page).
   }
 }
 ```